 History

-In 1937, the school moved to a new permanent campus (now part of Kirtland Air Force Base).
-Mrs. Simms commissioned architect John Gaw Meem to design the school complex in the territorial style.
+1937, the school moved to a new permanent campus (which is now part of Kirtland Air Force Base).
+Mrs. Simms commissioned architect John Gaw Meem to design the school complex in the Territorial Style.
 By 1938, the school had 75 students, nine of whom were boarders, and 18 teachers.
-In 1942, due to World War II, Sandia School closed.
-A number of alumnae from the first Sandia School actively participated in the organization of the current Sandia Preparatory School.
+Due to World War II, Sandía School was closed in 1942.
+A number of alumnae from the first Sandía School actively participated in the organization of the current Sandia Preparatory School.

 Published School History